 The next stop on the tour was Manning National Zoo to hunt down the leader of the Outcast Faction; Emeline Shaw.
 Again, another gorgeous set piece:

 The Zoo is massive.
 Maybe too massive.
 I found myself in gunfights at ranges that I had to use my sidearm for since light machine guns and AK’s aren’t really suited for precision shooting.
+Speaking of AKs and guns, check out these AR-15 scope reviews.
 Going Rambo wasn’t an option in some areas, so I had to sit back and plink away.
 This is not a complaint, it brought a welcome change to how I usually play the game as a whole.
 Add in an armored monorail towards the end and it made for an interesting time.
 Up until this point I’d viewed Emeline as somewhat of a mad dog – one that needed putting down.
 Badly.
 With extreme prejudice.

 Oh, I was going to enjoy this…